Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Harlan Sur - JPMorgan Securities LLC

 Okay.
 And then my third question.
 A lot of focus on deep learning and AI, obviously.
-I think you guys's high visibility traction there is with NVIDIA, I think, under DGX-1 kind of supercomputer in the box, which is sort of tied together with Mellanox connectivity.
-I'm just wondering – and deep learning in AI workloads are very similar to HPC workloads, so kind of not a surprise to see Mellanox connectivity there.
+I think you guys' high visibility traction there is with NVIDIA, I think, on their DGX-1 kind of supercomputer in the box, which is sort of tied together with Mellanox connectivity.
+I'm just wondering – and deep learning and AI workloads are very similar to HPC workloads, so kind of not a surprise to see Mellanox connectivity there.
 So I'm just curious if you guys keep track of a lot of these deep learning AI clusters at some of the cloud customers, and of those clusters, what percentage is Mellanox InfiniBand or Ethernet connectivity?

 Eyal D. Waldman - Mellanox Technologies Ltd.